PatrickMaier/HdpH/ReadMe.txt

 Explicit closures are the data structure underlying both remote work distribution and remote communication.
-They are provided by the exposed module 'HdpH.Closure', which relies on 'HdpH.Internal.Static' for a workaround of the as yet missing 'Static' support in GHC.
+They are provided by the exposed module 'HdpH.Closure', which relies on 'HpdH.Internal.Closure' and 'HdpH.Internal.Static' for a workaround of the as yet missing 'Static' support in GHC.

 Finally, 'HdpH.Internal.Location' exposes locations (aka node IDs) to the system.
 This module is at the bottom of the dependency hierarchy